Linked data research in adult social care

 Linking adult social care data from across Wales with other data sources (for example in health or housing) can help us understand more about the needs and issues people have.
 When we link data, it gives us a more complex and comprehensive picture at a population level than a single data set can provide.

-The priority-setting exercise will focus on data that’s relevant to the adult social care sector.
+Our priority-setting exercise focused on data that’s relevant to the adult social care sector.
 It’s data that’s already widely and routinely collected and can be de-identified, which means there’s no way to identify individuals.

 Linking this data could help us ask questions about things like: